geosolutions-it/imageio-ext/plugin/cog/cog-reader/README.md

 * Passing the request on to `TIFFImageReader`, where it will take advantage of the data cached in the input stream.

 If the `ImageInputStream` implementation passed to the reader as a source is not an instance of `CogImageInputStream`, the request will simply be passed on to `TIFFImageReader` to be read without taking advantage of COG optimizations.

+This module provides four build profiles, `cog-http`, `cog-s3`, `cog-azure`, and `cog-all`.
+The selected profile will include the ability to read COGs using either the `com.squareup.okhttp3:okhttp`, `software.amazon.awssdk:s3`, or `com.azure:azure-storage-blob` client libraries.
+The `cog-all` profile is the default and will include all of the dependencies.